MRiffiAslett/A_Dynamic_Topic_Modeling_comparison/README.md

   - `saved_plots_SE`: Plots from the dynamic topic modelling approach with standard error
   - `Dynamic_Top2Vec.ipynb`: Jupyter notebook for hyperparameter tuning, model execution, and analysis
   - `requirements.txt`: Necessary dependencies
+- ** Web_Scraper **:
+  - `Web_Scraper`: script the scrape the article's content, title and date
+  - `myspider`: crawler that scrapes the list of URL's from the Gov.uk website
 - `Plot.py`: Python file with functions for plotting model outputs, implementing EMA, calculating standard error, and evaluating topic coherence

 - `Preprocessing.py`: Python file carrying out all preprocessing steps